longvu727/FootballSquares/README.md

 https://www.wikihow.com/Play-Football-Squares

 ## Why this project?
 I created this project to showcase my Golang, Docker, and React skills—proving that I could save the world!...
-Or a porfolio to show that my work experiences.
+Or a porfolio to show my work experiences.

 ## Design